d-rug/d-rug.github.io/index.md

 ## Weekly Work Sessions

- - **Fall Quarter 2018**: We'll be meeting on *Wednesday's from 10--12pm* in 360 Shields Library (the Data Science Space on the third floor of Shields Library).
+ - **Winter 2019**: We'll be meeting on *Tuesday's from 12--1:50pm* in 360 Shields Library (the Data Science Space on the third floor of Shields Library).
 Please come join us!

 *A map to the DSI in Shields Library*
 ![](images/R_DSI_map_v2.png)